fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/StateMachine/readme.md

-This library can be added to plugins which want to interact with camera and microfone.
+This library can be added to plugins which want to interact with camera and microphone.
 Following methods are offered:
 - getCameraState()
 - getMicrophoneState()
 - nextCameraState()